ds-04/amanda_deploy/README.md

 ```
 ## Amanda Debian and RHEL/Centos differences

-- On RHEL/Centos the server RPM also provides the client functionality
+- On RHEL/Centos the server RPM also provides the client functionality - though recently an issue where ambind is provided via the server package only has arised, a workaround is present in this role...
-- Users and groups provided by the packages are slightly different
+- Users and groups provided by the packages are slightly different...
-- This code accounts for such differences
+- ...This code accounts for such differences.

 ## Structure as seen from playbook dir